Trump to Face Off With Japan’s Abe on Trade After Golf and Sumo

 Japan is seeking to stay in Trump’s good graces in order to avoid costly tariffs and retain positive relations with an ally that ensures its security against the likes of China and North Korea.
 Abe has reportedly sought to play a mediator role in increasing tensions between the U.S., North Korea and Iran.

+Trump responded positively on Sunday when Abe expressed his wish to go to Iran and hold talks with President Hassan Rouhani, the Yomiuri newspaper reported, citing unidentified people close to the Japanese government.
+On Friday, Japanese Chief Cabinet Secretary Yoshihide Suga denied reports Abe was considering an Iran trip.

-The two countries still have differences on trade and agreed “to work to get a deal done quickly,” Japan Economy Minister Toshimitsu Motegi said Saturday after almost three hours of discussions with U.S. Trade Representative Robert Lighthizer in Tokyo.
+On trade, the two countries still have differences and agreed “to work to get a deal done quickly,” Japan Economy Minister Toshimitsu Motegi said Saturday after almost three hours of discussions with U.S. Trade Representative Robert Lighthizer in Tokyo.
 They didn’t discuss contentious issues such as U.S. threats to restrict Japanese car exports and applying a currency clause, Motegi said.

 Japan will hold elections for the upper house in July, and many have predicted the government will take the opportunity to dissolve the more powerful lower house at the same time.
 It will be politically difficult for Abe to concede anything, particularly on agriculture, ahead of the vote.